 The importance of climate change and how we should tackle it are issues that are growing in importance both in Sweden and internationally, which affects the view of forestry and the forest as a raw material.
 The global climate agreement COP21, which the countries of the world agreed on in Paris in December 2015, describes the use of the forest as a success factor in limiting the global temperature increase to two degrees and preferably keeping it below 1.5 degrees.
-The IPCC also highlights the importance of sustainable forestry in efforts to counter climate change (IPCC, 2019, IPCC 2021).
-Measures highlighted as important for the forestry sector include replanting, reforestation of deforested areas and increased use of sustainably produced bioenergy, which is entirely in line with the Swedish forestry model.

-Every year, Sveaskog's forests contribute a net uptake of just over 6 million tonnes of carbon dioxide, and the harvested raw materials from Sveaskog's forest contribute an estimated substitution benefit in the same order of magnitude.
+The IPCC also highlights the importance of sustainable forestry in efforts to counter climate change (IPCC 2019, IPCC 2021, IPCC 2022).
+Measures highlighted as important for the forest sector are replanting, reforestation of deforested areas, increased use of sustainably produced bioenergy and the use of forestry products with sustainably produced raw materials that replace more greenhouse gas-intensive products in other sectors.
+This is fully in line with the Swedish forestry model.
+Every year, Sveaskog's forests contribute a net uptake of just over 7 million tonnes of carbon dioxide, and the harvested raw materials from Sveaskog's forest contribute an estimated substitution benefit in the same order of magnitude.
 The company's forests buffer much of Sweden's domestic climate emissions, while our wood raw materials are used for products that are phasing out our fossil dependence.
 In this way, Sveaskog is contributing significantly to Sweden's goal of net zero emissions by 2045 and the ambition of becoming the world's first fossil-free welfare state.